linux-china/wukong/README.md

 ====================================
 Wukong is a Java toolchain written with Rust.

+# Why write Java toolchain with Rust?

+- startup time matter: Rust is fast, and Java takes ages to start.
+- No environment dependencies: No need to install JDK, Maven, Gradle, etc.
+- Binary file size matter: small size, easy to distribute.
+GraalVM native-image is not small enough.

 # Get started

 - Install: `cargo binstall wukong`.
 Please run `cargo install cargo-binstall` first.